 How to Make Strawberry Milk

-This is just a brief overview for you to see how easy the recipe is.
+This is just a brief overview for you to see how easy this flavored milk is.
 Please scroll to the bottom of the post to get the full measurements and instructions in the recipe card.

 - Cut up fresh strawberries.
 You will need 16 ounces to make about 1 cup of strawberry syrup.